-GetGreenline.co has seen the ups and downs of more than a hundred cannabis retailers.
+GetGreenline.co, the cannabis dispensary software, has seen the ups and downs of more than a hundred cannabis retailers.
 The industry today is still constantly in motion with new federal and local legislation and ever-changing industry standards.

 We have compiled 15 of the most common mistakes made by businesses in this document to help cannabis retailers optimize operations.
 Why experience these roadblocks first-hand when you can learn from the mistakes of others?
 GetGreenline’s goal is to strengthen the cannabis retail industry by informing business owners of potential mistakes that can kill their cannabis dreams.

 *Stories told in this document are real events.
 Names of particular persons, locations, and brands have been withheld for confidentiality purposes.